phoenixwong/vue2-timepicker/README.md

 </span>
 ```

 When enabled, it accepts any string value supported by the HTML input `autocomplete` attribute.
-The value is assigned to the embedding text input, which means it follows form autofill rules and configs set in the browser level.
+The value is assigned to the embedding text `<input>`, which means it follows form autofill rules and configs set in the browser level.
 For example, most of the browsers require the input to have a `name` and/or `id` attribute.
 Some browsers, like Firefox, demand the input to be a descendant of a `<form>` element.

 Please refer to the [HTML documentation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#autofill) and the developer guideline of each browser for more information (i.e., [MDN docs here](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete)).